Accessibility Tools

 Research Opportunities

-- Peripheral Nerve and Molecular Biology of Nerve Regeneration laboratories.
-These two laboratories housed in the Gillespie Neuroscience Research Facility at UC Irvine are directed by Dr. Gupta who has two NIH RO1 grants.
+• Peripheral Nerve and Molecular Biology of Nerve Regeneration laboratories.
+These two laboratories are housed in the Gillespie Neuroscience Research Facility at UC Irvine.
 The hand fellows can become involved in basic science projects in these labs during the year.

 Each hand surgery fellow is expected to complete a research project, which is usually presented at the annual UCI Orthopaedic Residents Day in June, but ultimately should be presented at a national meeting and published.
 Opportunities for publication of review articles and book chapters are frequently available.
 Fellows have usually become involved in clinical projects, but there are superb opportunities for basic science projects, either in the biomechanics laboratory or in peripheral nerve research.